A Common Gas Furnace Problem & How to Fix for $1!

 You should be able to clean a sensor no matter how dirty it is sufficiently.
-But they are inexpensive parts, and you can replace one instead of cleaning it.
+But they are inexpensive parts, and you can replace one instead of trying to clean it.
 There are different shapes of flame sensors, so be sure you are purchasing the proper kind.

-What if Cleaning a Flame Sensor Doesn’t Fix the Problem?
+What if Having a Clean Flame Sensor Doesn’t Fix the Problem?

-If the furnace won’t stay lit after cleaning the dirty sensor, the burner face might be dirty.
+If the furnace won’t stay lit after you have a clean sensor, the burner face might be dirty.